crisgnecco/prolog-practice/README.md

 # prolog_practica

-Prolog is a logic programming language associated with artificial intelligence and computational linguistics.
+Prolog is a logic programming language.

 Execute on: https://swish.swi-prolog.org/